camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-10-19-Meeting-Minutes.md

 **Discussion on API versioning** – DT proposal to use alpha<n> in API path until and API (major) version is stable
   * Distinction between repostiory release (semantic version as before) and the version shown within API base path
     * A sub project repository can contain one or multiple (closely related) APIs
-    * APIs within a sub project will all belong to the sub project release, but can have their own different major versions within the base path.
-The sub project release will match the major version of the most advanced stable API in the sub-project.
-E.g.: Release version of the sub project will be 3.x.y if there is API-X in version v3 together with API-Y in v1 and/or v2alpha2
+    * API has not to have the same version that the family release , and one of the proposal was that the release could match the most advanced API in sub-project.
+E.g.: Release 3.0 with API-X in version 3.0, API-Y in version v2alpha1 plus in version v1.0.2, etc)"
     * In addition every API within a sub project will have in the basepath
       * the major version of the API only in case of a **stable** API (e.g. qod/v1)
       * the major version of the API + a postfix alpha or beta, potentially with a number (e.g. qod/v1alpha3 for the third alpha version of an API)